 Colorful confetti topping is an Asia Pacific holiday special that comes with the confetti cookie latte.
-The latte fuses a delicious toasted white mocha sauce with espresso and steamed milk.
+The confetti cookie latte is a mouthwatering fusion of delicious toasted white mocha sauce with espresso and steamed milk.
 It is topped with whip and colored sugar sprinkles.

 22. Funnel Cake Sugar Sprinkles

 Powdered sugar funnel cake pieces contain enriched wheat flour, sugars, palm oil, water, natural flavor, and salt.
 These sprinkles have gluten.

 It complements strawberry drizzle on a strawberry funnel cake frappuccino.

 They first appeared as a holiday topping for sugar cookie almond milk latte in the U.S. and sugar cookie oat latte in Canada.

 However, the sprinkles are cloyed and can alter the taste of your drink.
 Almond milk is too watery and the sugar cookie latte tastes much better with oat milk and without the sprinkles.